Table of Contents

 - That ended in disaster when Xavier used his Time Device to warp reality in his favor, allowing the Late-Era Original Questers to destroy all of evil.
 Reality unraveled, and causality itself attacked the Late-era Original Questers.
 The Late-era Original Questers then had to destroy causality, causing Nintendus to be destroyed and exiling them to a planet named Alsa.

 - The Questers on Alsa (chronicled in the logs of SSQ²'s era) did not have Xavier as a leader.
 They became free spirited and did various actions that alternatively helped and harmed the planet of Alsa.
-Ultimately they caused so much chaos, the people of Alsa rebuilt Nintendus and exiled the Questers to Nintendus.
+Ultimately they caused so much chaos, the people of Alsa used an epic spell to recreate Nintendus and exiled the Questers to the recreated Nintendus.

-- The reformed Nintendus reacted to being reformed and the knowledge of their destruction by banning the Alsan Questers from actively doing any Quester-like activities.
+- The reformed Nintendus' citizens reacted to the realization they had been revived from death.
+They banned the Alsan Questers from actively doing any Quester-like activities, lest Nintendus and its people die again.
 Thus, the events of SSQ∞ began (also slowly being logged.)
 In their place, they created the Brawlers and allowed older ex-Original Questers to mentor them.
 This fell apart due to the machinations of Evil Wolfman, an evil version of the first leader of the Questers from another dimension.

 - Evil Wolfman conquered Nintendus and was ultimately only defeated by the combined efforts of the Brawlers, a returning Xavier, a weird clone of an Original Quester named Garrick from the 40K universe, and some scattered Alsan Questers.
 In the process, all the Smash Energy that powered Nintendus was destroyed.

-- The Questers scattered and Nintendus itself became rather dull due to the lack of magical energy.
+- The Questers scattered and Nintendus itself became strangely lifeless due to the lack of magical energy.
 A doppelganger of Xavier named Illian showed up, and realized Nintendus had been destroyed and remade by the Original Questers.
-He decided he would seek vengeance for this, for he was the one that had provided some support to Xavier back when (and was why Xavier had the ability to warp Nintendus to help him win in the late Original Quester era.)
+He decided to seek vengeance for this, for he was the one that had provided some support to Xavier back when (and was why Xavier had the ability to warp Nintendus to help him win in the late Original Quester era.)

 - Xavier, having nearly been assassinated by the clone of Garrick, became morose and drunk.
 He pined for the past when he worked for the Questers, thus beginning the events of the previous SSQ game known as CONFRONTATION.
 And then it hit him: he still had the Time Device.